opus-research/jgit/Documentation/technical/reftable.md

 that are also reference like, such as `FETCH_HEAD` and `MERGE_HEAD`, may also be stored using type `0x3`.

-Types `0x6..0x7` are reserved for future use.
+Types `0x4..0x7` are reserved for future use.

 ### Ref index

-The ref index stores the name of the last reference from every ref block in the file, enabling constant O(1) disk seeks for all lookups.
+The ref index stores the name of the last reference from every ref block in the file, enabling reduced disk seeks for lookups.
 Any reference can be found by searching the index, identifying the containing block, and searching within that block.

+The index may be organized into a multi-level index, where the 1st level index block points to additional ref index blocks (2nd level), which may in turn point to either index blocks (3rd level) or ref blocks (leaf level).
+Disk reads required to access a ref go up with higher index levels.
+To acheive constant O(1) disk seeks for lookups the index must be a single level, which is permitted to exceed the file's configured `block_size`.

-If present the ref index block appears after the last ref block.
+If present, the ref index block(s) appears after the last ref block.
 The prior ref block should be padded to ensure the ref index starts on a block alignment.

 If there are at least 4 ref blocks, a ref index block should be written to improve lookup times.
 Cold reads using the index requires